-1. Contact Nora Flores at 384-6033.
+1. Contact Nora Flores: nora.flores@mccd.edu

 The student employment program at Merced College is designed to provide work experience in a vocational or academic field as closely related to the student's major as possible.

 Policies and procedures pertaining to Federal Work-Study Program are contained in chapter seven of the Merced College Financial Aid Policies and Procedures Manual.